Bank Secrecy Act

 - Significantly amended letters of credit without reasonable justification or changes to the beneficiary or location of payment.
 Any changes in the names of parties also should prompt additional OFAC review.

-On February 18, 2010, FinCEN issued an advisory to inform and assist the financial industry in reporting instances of suspected trade-based money laundering.
-The advisory contains examples of “red flags” based on activity reported in SARs that FinCEN and law enforcement believe may indicate trade-based money laundering.
-In order to assist law enforcement in its effort to target trade-based money laundering (TBML) and black market peso exchange (BMPE) activities, FinCEN requested in the advisory that financial institutions check the appropriate box in the Suspicious Activity Information section of the SAR form and include the abbreviation TBML or BMPE in the narrative section of the SAR.
+On February 18, 2010, FinCEN issued an advisory to inform and assist the financial industry in reporting instances of suspected trade-based money laundering (TBML).245Advisory to Financial Institutions on Filing Suspicious Activity Reports regarding Trade Based-Money Laundering, FIN-2010-A001, February 18, 2010.
+The advisory contains examples of "red flags" based on activity reported in SARs that FinCEN and law enforcement believe may indicate trade-based money laundering.
+In order to assist law enforcement in its effort to target TBML and black market peso exchange (BMPE) activities, FinCEN requested in the advisory that financial institutions check the appropriate box in Part II, Suspicious Activity Information section of the SAR and include the abbreviation TBML or BMPE in the narrative section of the SAR.
 The advisory can be found at www.fincen.gov.

 Unless customer behavior or transaction documentation appears unusual, the bank should not be expected to spend undue time or effort reviewing all information.
 The examples above, particularly for an Issuing Bank, may be included as part of its routine CDD process.
 Banks with robust CDD programs may find that less focus is needed on individual transactions as a result of their comprehensive knowledge of the customer’s activities.